Join the Academy

 Put these steps into action!

-Now that you have five tips for setting writing goals, it’s time to put them into action.
+Now that you have five tips for goal-setting, it’s time to put them into action.
 Identify the date you need to complete your project.
 Carve out time to write every day and get it on your calendar.
-Establish a measurable goal, and track your progress as you go.
+Establish a measurable goal, track your progress as you go, and work toward that goal.
 Create a writing routine that lets your brain know it’s time to focus on writing and get those words written!
 Finally, pair up with an accountability partner or join a group of writers within your genre to stay on track.
 With these steps in place, you will be able to set achievable writing goals for every project your start!

 No spam here!
 By entering your email address, you agree to receive the requested information, the Writing Mastery Newsletter, and special offers in accordance with our Privacy Policy.
 Unsubscribe any time!